Listen to This Article

 With these goals fresh in our minds, the value of consumer validation testing becomes clear.
 Customer feedback is a simple way to measure the effectiveness in a setting that resembles the actual buying experience.

 The best outcome from this process, of course, is discovering that nothing needs to change.
 However, we’ve seen brands discover costly design or messaging mistakes through this process.
-Through our package testing methodology, we saved them a tremendous amount of money and hassle.
+Our package testing methodology saved them a tremendous amount of money and hassle.
 Getting in front of this problem before it hits the shelves prevents friction between the brand and the retailer.

-We strongly recommend that brands perform some type of consumer testing process before sending their products to the shelf.
+We strongly recommend that brands perform brand testing with consumers before sending their products to the shelf.
 This process is simple to do and maximizes design potential while minimizing risk.
-It’s also important to note that the best consumer feedback comes from aim, third-party sources, not affiliated with the brand.
+It’s also important to note that the best consumer feedback comes from aim, third-party sources not affiliated with the brand.

 Consumer testing relies on unbiased feedback.

 At SmashBrand, we take a different approach to package design testing.
 When you work with our food package design agency, the consumer’s actions determine the total purchase intent.
 It is through our package testing process that calculates the effect a design has on brand recall.